guyberger/CSA-Challenges-2019/Raven/README.md

 After decrypting we get
 > FilterFlateDecode

-which is the compressing algorithm for the pdf file.
+which is the compression algorithm for the pdf file.
 To decompress we can use the command
 ```
 pdf --qdf --object-streams=disable in.pdf out.pdf